 Once again we see muslims waging jihad over cartoons.
 This time in Paris, France, over a magazine that invited the pedophile Muhamhead to be a guest editor.
-In typical islamic fashion, muslims responded with violence, firebombing the magazine’s offices.
+In typical islamic fashion where no college football picks are alowed, muslims responded with violence, firebombing the magazine’s offices.

 “100 Lashes If You Don’t Die Laughing”